MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/plan-user-authentication.md

 - **Realm** In the SharePoint claims architecture, the URI or URL that is associated with a SharePoint web application that is configured to use a SAML token-based provider represents a realm.
 When you create a SAML-based authentication provider on the farm, you specify the realms, or web application URLs, that you want the IP-STS to recognize, one at a time.
 The first realm is specified when you create the SPTrustedIdentityTokenIssuer.
 You can add more realms after you create the SPTrustedIdentityTokenIssuer.
 Realms are specified by using syntax similar to the following:  `$realm = "urn:sharepoint:mysites"`.
 After you add the realm to the SPTrustedIdentityTokenIssuer, you must create an RP-STS trust with the realm identifier on the IP-STS server.
 This process involves specifying the URL for the web application.

 - **SPTrustedIdentityTokenIssuer** This is the object that is created on the SharePoint farm that includes the values necessary to communicate with and receive tokens from the IP-STS.
-When you create the SPTrustedIdentityTokenIssuer, you specify which token-signing certificate to use, the first realm, the claim that represents the identity claim, and any additional claims.
+When you create the SPTrustedIdentityTokenIssuer, you specify which token-signing certificate to use, the first realm, the claim that represents the identity claim, and any other claims.
 You can only associate a token-signing certificate from an STS with one SPTrustedIdentityTokenIssuer.
-However, after you create the SPTrustedIdentityTokenIssuer, you can add more realms for additional web applications.
+However, after you create the SPTrustedIdentityTokenIssuer, you can add more realms for extra web applications.
 After you add a realm to the SPTrustedIdentityTokenIssuer, you must also add it to the IP-STS as a relying party.
 The SPTrustedIdentityTokenIssuer object is replicated across servers in the SharePoint Server farm.

 - **Relying party security token service (RP-STS)** In SharePoint Server, each web application that is configured to use a SAML provider is added to the IP-STS server as an RP-STS entry.
 A SharePoint Server farm can include multiple RP-STS entries.

-- **Identity provider security token service (IP-STS)** This is the secure token service in the claims environment that issues SAML tokens on behalf of users who are included in the associated user directory.
+- **Identity provider security token service (IP-STS)** This service is the secure token one in the claims environment that issues SAML tokens on behalf of users who are included in the associated user directory.

 The following diagram shows the SharePoint Server SAML token claims architecture.